PowerOptimal Elon 100 Case Studies

 As can be seen from the graph below, payback period decreases as number of solar panels increases, and is also different for Johannesburg, Cape Town and Durban .

 The reason that payback period improves (decreases) as number of solar panels increases, is because there are some fixed costs (such as engineering design & safety components) and some costs that do not scale linearly with array size (such as labour, wiring, mounting kit costs, etc.).

-Calculations based on actual Elon performance, assuming a 20% reduction due to non-optimal user behaviour, an initial electricity tariff of R2/kWh and an annual electricity price increase of 8%.
+Calculations based on actual Elon performance, assuming a 20% reduction due to non-optimal user behaviour, an initial electricity tariff of R2.15/kWh (which is the 2019/2020 average residential tariff across the 4 major metropolitan areas Johannesburg, Cape Town, Tshwane and eThekwini) and an annual electricity price increase of 8%.

 PowerGuard Case Studies

 Here are some examples of what has been achieved with existing commercial and residential PowerGuard® installations: